They don’t break for anybody.

 But soon Nell and Gabe are squaring off over embezzlement, business cards, bribery, interior decoration, vandalism, dachshund-napping, blackmail, and unprofessional sex, all of which turn out to be the least of their problems.
 Because shortly after that, somebody starts killing people.
 And shortly after that, they start falling in love.

-Writing Note: I love mystery fiction, almost as much as I love romance fiction.
+On writing: I love mystery fiction, almost as much as I love romance fiction.
 If it’s good mystery fiction combined with good romance, I’m in heaven.
 One of my favorites is Dashiell Hammett’s The Thin Man, including the movie adaptation with William Powell and Myrna Loy.
 Nick and Nora may be the perfect couple (okay, so he’s too old for her and has a drinking problem and there was no need for him to clip her on the chin to save her from the gunman BUT it’s a great romance), and the mystery is nice and twisty, and the rest of the cast of characters are delightfully bent.
 Fast Women isn’t my version of The Thin Man–why mess with something when the original is so good?–but it was definitely inspired by it.

 China Note: Too often overlooked is the role that china plays in literature.
 Okay, there’s probably a reason for that, but dishes are much more than flat things you put the meatloaf on.
 I had a wonderful time with the Franciscan Desert Rose (that’s Margie’s pitcher there to the left), the Carlton Walking Ware, Spode (yes, those are real patterns described in the book) and above all the British Art Deco pottery of Susie Cooper and Clarice Cliff.